Lü / The WandererFire on the Mountain

 FirstSix

-If the wanderer busies himself with trivial things, he draws down misfortune upon himself.
+If the wanderer busies himself with trivial things, He draws down misfortune upon himself.

 Small Image